Paint Wall or Trim First?

 How To

-If you’re planning a painting project it may be difficult to decide what to paint first – the walls or the trim.
+Should I paint the wall or trim first?
 The truth is, there’s no right answer, but here are some reasons why someone might choose to paint one first over the other.
-Most professional painters start iwth the trim, than ceiling and finally the walls.
+Most professional painters start with the trim, then the ceiling, and finally the walls.
 But paint any way that makes you happy since there is no wrong answer.
+When deciding where to start the colors you are using should play into the decision.
+Another thing to consider is if you are duplicating your work instead of simplifying it.

 1. Most people choose to paint trim a light and neutral color, making it easier to cover up if it gets on the wall if it splatters while painting the trim.
 Also, if you start with the trim you avoid taping the trim.
 Taping the trim is more difficult than taping a wall.

-1. Whether you decide to paint the trim or the walls first, if you’re painting the ceiling, always paint the ceiling before the rest.
+1. Whether you decide to paint the wall or trim first, if you’re painting the ceiling, always paint the ceiling before the rest.

 Color Choices